 We closely monitor and assess the credit quality and credit risk of our loan portfolio on an ongoing basis.
 We continuously review and update loan risk classifications.
 We evaluate our loans using non-classified or classified as the primary credit quality indicator.
-Classified loans are those loans that have demonstrated credit weakness where we believe there is a heightened risk of principal loss, including all impaired loans.
-Classified loans are generally internally categorized as substandard, doubtful or loss, consistent with regulatory guidelines.

-Our secured credit card portfolio is collateralized by cash deposits made by each cardholder in an amount equal to the user's available credit limit, which mitigates the risk of any significant credit losses we expect to incur.
+Classified loans include those designated as substandard, doubtful, or loss, consistent with regulatory guidelines.
+Secured credit card loans are considered classified if they are greater than 90 days past due.
+However, our secured credit card portfolio is collateralized by cash deposits made by each cardholder in an amount equal to the user's available credit limit, which mitigates the risk of any significant credit losses we expect to incur.